Better Engage Disengaged Employees: 5 Proven Strategies

 The Good News: Managers Can Better Engage Disengaged Employees

-The Bad News: Managers Are Confused and Employees Are Not Highly Engaged
+The Bad News: Managers Are Confused and Employee Engagement Remains Low

-Gallup’s most recent State of the Global Workplace report found that only about 23% of employees are actively engaged at work — meaning the vast majority are either indifferent or disconnected.
-For managers, that’s not just a morale issue; it’s a productivity, innovation, and retention problem.
+According to Gallup’s latest State of the Global Workplace report, only 23% of employees worldwide are actively engaged at work.
+That means most employees are either indifferent, disconnected, or actively disengaged.
+For managers, this is not simply a morale issue — it is a performance, innovation, customer experience, and retention challenge.

 1. Start by Listening — Deeply

-Corporate culture assessment research shows that when employees feel genuinely listened to, trust rises, and discretionary effort follows.
+Corporate culture assessment research consistently shows that when employees feel genuinely heard, trust increases, commitment strengthens, and discretionary effort follows.

 2. Reconnect Work to Purpose

-A recent study in the Journal of Organizational Behavior found that employees who perceive their work as meaningful are four times more likely to be engaged and productive.
-When people see that their role matters, their energy and ownership return.
+Research published in the Journal of Organizational Behavior found that employees who view their work as meaningful are significantly more likely to be engaged, productive, and committed.
+When people understand why their work matters, motivation and ownership increase.

 4. Invest in Growth and Career Development

-According to LinkedIn’s latest Workplace Learning Report, 94% of employees say they would stay longer at a company that invests in their career growth.
+According to LinkedIn’s Workplace Learning Report, 94% of employees say they would stay longer at an organization that invests in their career development.
+Growth opportunities signal trust, build capability, and strengthen retention.

 5. Strengthen Relationships and Recognition